-You may earn up to 3% extra credits that will be added to your final grade (post-scaling).
+You may earn up to 3% extra credits that will be added to your final grade (after scaling), up to a total final grade of 103%.
 Yay!
 These extra credit points can be earned by doing up to three additional hours of study participation in the HSP (or summarizing another 3 additional journal articles for the library option; or a combination) as described above.